nullthefirst/nullthefirst/README.md

 ### Entrepreneurial Profile

 I cofounded [JidiTrust](https://github.com/Usheninte/jiditrust-mvp) in 2020, a startup offering business management tools and financial literacy education in African local dialects.
+This was done during my in training at one of Africa's foremost **Software Entrepreneurship** institutions.

+Currently I operate the [ninte.dev](https://ninte.dev) brand as an Independent Owner.
+I am actively learning the idiosyncracies of Data Analysis and related Software Development practices, with the aim of building systems capable of creating value from information produced on the African continent.

 ---

-View my full profile at [ninte.dev](https://ninte.dev)
+Periodically, I write articles on [blog.ninte.dev](https://blog.ninte.dev) around the concepts I find interesting.